John Garrison Cutler

-John Garrison Cutler (May 10, 1833 – February 7, 1913) was a well-known Black entrepreneur and member of the New Hampshire Republican Party who hosted sitting presidents and many others at his "Cutler's Sea View Hotel" at Hampton Beach, New Hampshire, in the late 1800s until his death in 1913.
+John Garrison Cutler (May 10, 1833 – February 7, 1913) was a well-known African American entrepreneur and member of the New Hampshire Republican Party who hosted sitting presidents and many others at his "Cutler's Sea View Hotel" at Hampton Beach, New Hampshire, in the late 1800s until his death in 1913.
 He was the grandson of an enslaved man who fought in the Revolutionary War, thus earning his freedom.

 Sea View Hotel & Cutler's Café

 Cutler is most known for the exclusive hotel complex he built at Hampton Beach, New Hampshire, which was known for a time as the "Summer capital of New Hampshire".
 Informal political meetings would be held on the large hotel porch, or in the restaurant or pool hall on the complex grounds.
 He became known in the New Hampshire Republican party as a "kingmaker".
 The Rockingham County Republican Party met at his hotel to endorse William Taft for the United States Presidential nomination.

 His hotel guests included Presidents Franklin Pierce, James A. Garfield, and Benjamin Harrison; then ex-president Grover Cleveland; General Robert E. Lee; James G. Blaine; P. T. Barnum and Tom Thumb; boxer John L. Sullivan; writers Oliver Wendell Holmes, John Greenleaf Whittier, and Celia Thaxter; Senator Charles Sumner; every New Hampshire governor during Cutler's lifetime; plus scores of other politicians, educators, and scientists who were well known during that time.
 Ten-term New Hampshire Congressman Cyrus A. Sulloway summered at Cutler's for many years.
 John G. Cutler's restaurant "Cutler's Café" was very well known both for cuisine, and as a meeting place.
 Each fall the "Cutler Club" hosted an annual wild bird dinner.

 In 1907, future Governor John H. Bartlett led a group of residents to petition the Board of Selectmen to form the Hampton Beach Village District.
 The article passed, and the first meeting for Beach residents was held at Cutler's Café on June 26 of that year.